epicore/NYCKnobview/README.md

 ## Requirements

-The project was created in Xcode 7.3.1
-And the code-base is created to work with iOS 8.0 - iOS 9.3 (the current version).
+The project was created in Xcode 7.3.1, written for Swift 2.2 And the code-base is created to work with iOS 8.0 - iOS 9.3 (the current version).

 ## Support